sigstore/community/MEMBERSHIP.md

 perform code reviews and work towards becoming a primary *reviewer* for the subproject that they are active in.

-## Reviewer
+## Triage

-Reviewers are able to review code for quality and correctness on some part of a subproject.
+Triage role are able to review code for quality and correctness on some part of a subproject.
 They are knowledgeable about both the codebase and software engineering principles.

-**Defined by:** *reviewers* entry in an CODEOWNERS file in a repo owned by the Sigstore project.
+**Defined by:** *triage* team membership in the subproject

 Reviewer status is scoped to a part of the codebase.